-Established in recognition of the retirement of "Aunty" Edna Gehring '70, MSEd '72, Pacific's longtime advisor to the Nā Haumāna O Hawai‘i (NHOH), this scholarship is awarded to a junior or senior studying in the College of Arts & Sciences who is an active member in NHOH.
+Established in honor of "Aunty" Edna Gehring '70, MSEd '72, Pacific's longtime advisor to the Nā Haumāna O Hawai‘i (NHOH), and her husband, "Uncle" Hans Gehring '72, this scholarship is awarded to a junior or senior studying in the College of Arts & Sciences who is an active member in NHOH.
 The scholarship is awarded to a student in good academic standing, and preference is given to students from Hawai‘i.

 Hawai‘i Optometric Association Scholarship

 Established by Stanley '66, OD '66 and Joyce Yamane '65 to honor their strong ties to Hawai‘i and Dr. Yamane's relationship with the Hawai‘i Optometric Association (HOA), as a past president of the HOA and a well-respected optometrist, this scholarship will be awarded to a student in the College of Optometry who demonstrates both academic excellence and financial need.
 It may be renewed yearly as long as the student remains in good academic standing.

 Established by Robert '63 and Sunny Iboshi '67 in memory of beloved alumnus, coach and teacher Henry Kaulia '82, this scholarship is awarded to a student from Hawai‘i, with preference given to a Leeward Oahu graduate entering their junior or senior year and majoring in education.